K2Silver/Demeter/README.md

 1. Mbed Code Download

 	The mbed code can be imported to the compiler [here](https://developer.mbed.org/users/K2Silver/code/SandwichMaker/).
-Alternatively, the binary file is available in the `/bin/SandwichMaker_LPC1768.bin`.
+Alternatively, the binary file is available at `/bin/SandwichMaker_LPC1768.bin`.

 2. Test RPC Call
 	To test RPC calls, first connect to the mbed using a USB cable.
 Use a serial program like RealTerm and open the virtual COM port connection with a baud rate of 9600.
 Send `/m_sand/run [integer]` through the serial connection, replacing `[integer]` with a number from 0 to 15.
 The number represents which ingredient to dispense.